 One of the hallmarks of the Flinn Scholarship is the opportunity for at least two funded study-abroad experiences, including a three-week summer seminar in China and a destination chosen by the Scholar.

 In the summer after their freshman year, the Scholars travel as a class to an international destination.
 Over the past several years, the Scholars have traveled to China, dividing time between the capital city of Beijing and a rural province.
 Previously, the summer seminar was held in Hungary and Romania.

 In Beijing, the Scholars visit sites such as the Great Wall, Tiananmen Square, and the Forbidden City, engage in daily lectures and group discussions with experts on sustainability, encounter artistic and cultural traditions of China, and study Mandarin Chinese.
-In Guizhou, living with local host families, Scholars visit environmental preserves and industrial sites, teach English to village children, and engage in anthropological field research.
+In Yunnan, Scholars stay with host families in rural villages, visit environmental preserves, and participate in community events.

 In addition to the China trip, Scholars individually choose at least one other travel experience during their undergraduate years.
 Options include semester exchanges, language study, and volunteer opportunities that will enrich and complement their academic programs.

 These trips are intended to complement and broaden a Scholar’s field of study, to provide experiences beyond their degree programs, and provide an opportunity to experience the culture and history of other locales and people.

 Scholars have traveled all over the world while undergraduates, spending time on all seven continents, in countries both rich and poor, and in cities large and small.
 These study-abroad experiences for Flinn Scholars can range from a summer to a semester to a year.